FITARA extensions proposed for House’s 2018 NDAA

-A new measure in the House version of the fiscal 2018 National Defense Authorization Act proposes extending key provisions of the Federal IT Acquisition Reform Act that are set to expire soon.
+A new measure proposed for addition to the House version of the fiscal 2018 National Defense Authorization Act would extend key provisions of the Federal IT Acquisition Reform Act that are set to expire soon.

 The bipartisan amendment, proposed by original FITARA co-author Gerry Connolly, D-Va., and adopted by the House on Wednesday, would extend three provisions of the original law: data center consolidation; transparency and risk management of major IT systems using the IT Dashboard; and IT portfolio, program, and resource reviews using PortfolioStat.